Lasers

 laser image by Bystronic Corporate Communications

-I knew they were heading my way: the laser cutters.
+You knew they were heading your way: the laser cutters.
 The next gumball machine design demanded it, and they are obviously just too damn useful.

-On a typical open project night at Cambridge Hackspace, the laser cutters are almost always the featured attraction, the highlight of the tour.
+On a typical open project night at Cambridge Hackspace, lasers are always the featured attraction, the highlight of the tour.

 The big laser cutter always seems to be working, burning its way through projects from acrylic boxes to wooden coasters.